Bangladesh–Sri Lanka cricket rivalry: ICC tournaments won

 The two countries have played in the Cricket World Cup, and the Twenty20 World Cup, all of which are organized by the governing body of world cricket, the International Cricket Council.
-Sri Lanka has won 3 ICC tournaments compared to none of Bangladesh.
-At senior-level, Sri Lanka has won 3 ICC trophies (1 Cricket World Cup, 1 T20 World Cup, 1 Champions Trophy), while Bangladesh have none in their world cup appearances.
+Sri Lanka has won 3 ICC tournaments compared to none for Bangladesh.
+At the senior level, Sri Lanka has won 3 ICC trophies (1 Cricket World Cup, 1 T20 World Cup, 1 Champions Trophy), while Bangladesh have none in their world cup appearances.

-Sri Lanka has won the ICC Cricket World Cup in 1996 and Bangladesh's best-ever performance came in 2015 when they reached the quarter finals.
-Sri Lanka has won the ICC Men's T20 World Cup in 2014, where Bangladesh has won none.
+Sri Lanka won the ICC Cricket World Cup in 1996, and Bangladesh's best-ever performance came in 2015 when they reached the quarterfinals.
+Sri Lanka has won the ICC Men's T20 World Cup in 2014, while Bangladesh has won none.
 In the ICC Champions Trophy, another ODI tournament, Sri Lanka won the trophy in 2002, while Bangladesh reached the semi-finals in 2017.
 Neither team has won the World Test Championship.